 This course requires first year active participation in a varsity sport.
-The varsity sports for which students may register during the fall semester are volleyball, hockey, and basketball.
-Students in varsity sports may register for hockey, baseball, basketball, fastpitch softball and clay target shooting during the spring semester.
+The varsity sports for which students may register during the fall semester are volleyball, hockey, fastpitch softball, baseball, clay target shooting and basketball.
+Students in varsity sports may register for hockey, baseball, basketball, volleyball, fast pitch softball and clay target shooting during the spring semester.